 “Ready to get baptized?”
 Godofredo asked.

 Farinha stepped out of the car and opened his umbrella.
 We walked over to the body.
-He was a middle-aged man in supine position.
-His arms spread wide, legs atop the curb.
+It was a middle-aged man in supine position.
+Arms spread wide, legs atop the curb.
 Farinha smiled.
 A dignified dead man.
-White, wealthy-looking, coat and tie, nice leather shoes with lightly-worn soles.
+White, wealthy-looking, coat and tie, expensive leather shoes with lightly-worn soles.

-But there was a problem.
-The body was intact.
+But the body was intact.
 No knife wound, no bullet hole, not even a bruise.
-The dead man even looked content, like he were napping in a hammock.
+The dead man even looked content, like he was napping in a hammock.
 Farinha checked his watch.
 Two hours until deadline.
 He couldn’t return to the newsroom with the non-news of a man who died of natural causes.

+Now I couple of things I learned later.
 Farinha was the grandson of an emancipated slave and son of a washer woman.
-Third generation, struggling for a foothold in the middle class.
-That week he had been fired from his morning job at the department of transportation.
-He was late on his rent.
-His wife had developed a cough, and an exam turned up tuberculosis.
-His diabetic mother-in-law had moved in with them.
+Third generation struggling for a foothold in the middle class.
+That week he had been fired from his morning job.
+His rent was past due, his wife had tuberculosis, his son was trying to get into college, his diabetic mother-in-law had moved in.

-His son enjoyed reading and was trying to get into college.
-His skin was lighter than Farinha’s, he would go further than Farinha ever could.

 It had been a month since he’d turned up a lead story.
-MANCHETE_-lead story.
-He only wrote about old men found dead on park benches, drunks hit by cars in Copacabana, another dark-skinned man with his face disfigured on the train tracks.
+He only wrote about homeless found dead on park benches, drunks hit by cars in Copacabana, another dark-skinned man found disfigured on the train tracks.
 None of the recently departed

 49

 had a sordid past, money, or something mysterious to justify a larger story.
-There were younger, more ambitious reporters.
-Farinha’s wife required treatment, the clinic in Friburgo cost more than a hotel.
-His son wanted to be a doctor
+There were younger, ambitious reporters.
+Farinha’s wife required treatment, the clinic cost more than a hotel.
+His son wanted to be a doctor, had a lighter skin thank his and could go places.

-His son enjoyed reading and was trying to get into college.
-His skin was lighter than Farinha’s, he would

-.
 His mother-in-law took endless showers, left the lights on, ate for two.
-All his bills got more expensive.
+The bills increased.

-And so, on that dark, deserted street beneath the unceasing rain, Farinha closed his umbrella, clutched the handle, and sunk it into the dead man, puncturing his chest with the metal tip.
+And so, on that dark, deserted street beneath the unceasing rain, Farinha closed his umbrella, clutched the handle and sunk it into the dead man, puncturing his chest with the metal tip.
 One, two, three times.
-With all of his strength, hole after hole, the dry, cracking sound of bones breaking.
+All his strength, hole after hole, the dry, cracking sound of bones breaking.

 There I was.
 Rain dripping from my nose.
 With each blow my eyes tried to shut.
-I noticed something stirring inside me.
-I vagueled understood I was becoming another person.
-Not older, or better, I was becoming a . . . stranger.
-It took years for me to make sense of that scene, and I’m pretty sure part of me never bothered.
+I noticed something inside me, stirring.
+I vaguely understood I was becoming another person.
+Not older, or better, I was becoming . . . different.
+It took years to make sense of that scene, and part of me never bothered.

 I’ve since forgotten the details, but I can still see myself from a bird’s-eye view.
 I’m next to Farinha (he, six feet tall, me, four-foot-eleven).
 The two of us in front of a defiled body.
 Him, catching his breath.
-Me, just standing there.
+Me, standing there.
 Small, soaked, stone-still.
 Fourteen years old.
-In my pants pocket, the cheese sandwich my mother made, flat as a pancake.
+In my pants pocket, the cheese sandwich my mother made, flat.

-Farinha called Godofredo over (until then then with his back turned, examining some detail of a wall) to take a photo.
+Farinha called Godofredo over (until then uninterested, contemplating a wall) to take a photo.

-Five minutes later the flashing lights of a police car lighting up the rain coming down on the dead man.
-Out stepped two-hundred-fifty pounds of desk-bound investigator wearing a cheap suit— Detective Peixoto.
+Five minutes later the flashing lights of a police car came down on the dead man.
+Out stepped two-hundred-fifty pounds of a desk-bound investigator wearing a cheap suit— Detective Peixoto.
 Peixoto opened an umbrella and walked up to Farinha.
 They shook hands.

 “Tell me, when’s the dance?”